Travel Experience Stories: How Not to Leave Customers Stranded

-Meet Diane.
-She is traveling with her 2 year old and 5 year old to her in-laws’ house for Thanksgiving.
+Meet Diane, and get to know her travel experience story.
+Diane is traveling with her 2 year old and 5 year old to her in-laws’ house for Thanksgiving.
 This is the one annual trip she has to take.
 And she dreads it for most of November.
 Diane knows long lines at check-in, delayed flights, and scarce rent-a car choices await her.
 She feels anxious.
 And trapped.

 This is the average traveler’s mindset on the busiest travel day of the year.
 In 2018 AAA reported an estimated 51M Thanksgiving travelers.
 The largest growth was driven by air travel that carried 3.95M passengers.
 This scenario sets customer experience up for failure.